Automated baseline calculation with FastNetMon Advanced

-To configure thresholds in FastNetMon correctly you need to know peak traffic values during peace time for all the hosts in your network.
-To simplify this process FastNetMon includes capability to show you peak traffic levels for all types of standard fixed thresholds available in FastNetMon.
+To configure thresholds in FastNetMon correctly, you need to know peak traffic values during peacetime for all the hosts in your network.
+To simplify this process, FastNetMon includes the capability to show you peak traffic levels for all types of standard fixed thresholds available in FastNetMon.

-To use this feature you need to enable traffic metrics export to Clickhouse using following guide.
-If you have our visual stack installed then you have all needed components in place and you do not need to configure anything.
+To use this feature, you need to enable traffic metrics export to Clickhouse using this guide.
+If you have our visual stack installed, you have all the needed components in place, and you do not need to configure anything.

 Please check that you run at least FastNetMon Advanced version 2.0.358 before using this guide.

-After enabling metrics export we recommend keeping FastNetMon running without enabling and block actions for at least 1 week to cover all possible weekly peak times.
-If you need baseline data urgently you can keep it for 10-15 minutes and it will be good for start.
+After enabling metrics export, we recommend keeping FastNetMon running without enabling and blocking actions for at least 1 week to cover all possible weekly peak times.
+If you need baseline data urgently, you can keep it for 10-15 minutes – it will be good for a start.

 Our baseline tool works on multiple levels of aggregation: